Air strike hits capital of Ethiopia's Tigray region - health official | Law-Order

 - Ethiopia

-An air strike hit the neighbourhood near a hospital in the capital of Ethiopia's northern Tigray region late on Tuesday, said the head of another hospital which received casualties, less than a week after fighting shattered a four-month old ceasefire.
+An air strike has hit near a hospital in the capital of Ethiopia's northern Tigray region, said the head of another hospital which received casualties, less than a week after fighting shattered a four-month ceasefire.

+At war since late 2020, the Tigray People's Liberation Front (TPLF), which controls the region, and Prime Minister Abiy Ahmed's central government have blamed each other for renewed conflict that is disrupting desperately-needed food aid.
+Kibrom Gebreselassie, chief executive of Ayder General Hospital, tweeted that an area near Mekelle General Hospital had been hit late on Tuesday.

-Getachew Reda, spokesman for the Tigray regional government, said on Twitter that at least three bombs had been dropped and that the Mekelle Hospital was among the targets.
+Getachew Reda, the TPLF spokesperson, said on Twitter that at least three bombs had been dropped and that the Mekelle hospital was among the targets.
 Another doctor at Ayder confirmed to Reuters he had heard three explosions late at night.

 Reuters was unable to reach people in Mekelle for confirmation because the region has not had phone communication since Ethiopian troops pulled out more than a year ago.
 The latest strike follows a hit on a children's play area on Friday that killed seven people, including women and children.